iraiosub/riboseq-flow/README.md

-# riboseq - A Nextflow pipeline to perform Ribo-seq data analysis
+# riboseq-flow - A Nextflow DSL2 pipeline to perform Ribo-seq data analysis

 ## Table of contents